mobilepadawan/APIRest/README.md

 The main idea for the searching function was create this topic bar with multiple parameters fields to search, but I tried to avoid a nested searching applying a first searching function over the title, with the results apply another searching function over the synophis... (and over and over and over in the rest of fields).

-You'll have some screenshots to the end of the section.
+You have some screenshots to the end of the section.

 ### Next updates
 I'm thinking to apply a loading structure sliced the content into some cathegories or maybe I'll create a navigation bar with predefined cathegories to filter.
 I don't know, I don't have a date or any urgency for that.
 We'll see.